architek/myfiles/README.rst

 * A few (basic) scripts.

-* Some selected packages which will install on debian systems.
+* Some selected packages which will install on debian and redhat based systems.
 Edit *Makefile* to suit your needs.

 Aliases
 -------